domwrap/ReTyPe/README.md

 - Automate adding pre-defined comments
 - Automate adding hotlists

-### Configuration

-Configuration `.ini` files read from `%A_AppData%\ReTyPe\`.
-These are per-user as RTP's window and object IDs can change user-to-user on the same machine.
-A directory named `ReTyPe` should be created manually at `C:\Users\username\appdata\Roaming\` and then populated with the example set of files from the `conf` directory.
-Quite often the only required changed user-to-user is the main RTP instance identifier `Element=1`, though there are many more settings if required.

-As well as config for latching on RTP, ReTyPe can be configured here whether or not to have a toolbar, which buttons to show, etc. Furthermore, many individual refills can also be configured with here with a corresponding file.
-Details are within each individual class file.

 ## Installation

 I've never spent the time to build a proper installer.
 For development I run the scripts as-is with AutoHotKey, but for production the script is compiled and distributed on our VM array.